-Telling your ex where to go when they come crawling back is a common theme in music, but it’s perfectly executed in Travis Tritt’s 1991 single “Here’s a Quarter (Call Someone Who Cares).”
-The song, which references the cost of a payphone call, was Tritt’s first big hit.
+Telling your ex where to go when they come crawling back is a common theme in music (so what they want to come back right?), but it's perfectly executed in Travis Tritt's 1991 single "Here's a Quarter (Call Someone Who Cares)."
+The song, which references the cost of a payphone call, was Tritt's first big hit.
 Payphones may be a thing of the past, but the thrill of getting the last word never goes out of style.

 9. Waylon Jennings, "Mental Revenge"

 In this 1967 Waylon Jennings single penned by Mel Tillis, the narrator ponders all the terrible things that could happen to the woman who broke his heart and her new man.
 Among the things he hopes for: "I hope that the train from Caribou, Maine runs over your new love affair/ you'll walk the floor from door to door and pull out your peroxide hair."
 It may be petty, but heartache does a number on us all.

 8. "You're the One," Dwight Yoakam